 - Build a unique and distinctive, fun, sustainable national event which draws positive media attention to our partners, Tees Valley and the North East.

 - Celebrate the heritage and contribute to the future prosperity of Tees Valley and its industry.

 - Ensure wider economic benefit through encouraging extended visitor spend on travel, accommodation, restaurants and businesses.

-- Contribute to community cohesion through targeting communities with less access to culture.
+- Contribute to community cohesion through targeting communities with less access to cultural activities.

 - Highlight the skills and creativity of the region’s artists and craftspeople, to inspire people of all ages to learn old ways, and find new ways to be creative in their ever y day lives.

-- Promote the concept of sustainable living and being a voice for sustainable issues,
+- Promote the concept of sustainable living and be a voice for sustainable issues globally and locally.

 IF YOU LOVE LIFE YOU’LL LOVE